 A week in Hua Hin was the PERFECT way for us to end our 5 or so months in Asia.

 The beach is great.
-Our condo was terrific.
+The condo and pool at Baan San Ploen Condo was terrific.

 We relaxed.
-We exercised.
 We ate.
 Lisa saw the dentist and got her pain fixed.
 And we even did a little work.